How An S Corporation Reduces FICA Self-Employment Taxes

 Downsides Of Converting To An S Corp (And Paying Yourself Less)

-Ultimately, for most small businesses, the potential of converting to or adopting an S corporation structure, in order to split profits into S corporation dividend distributions and salary compensation, is on the order of thousands (or perhaps a few tens of thousands) of dollars in FICA taxes.
-The opportunity is especially appealing for high-income partnerships (or LLCs), that have multiple owners and employees, with substantial profits where there is a reasonably clear delineation between reasonable compensation for the owner/employee jobs, and their profit dividend distributions.
+Ultimately, for most small businesses, the potential of converting to an S corporation structure (or adopting one as an LLC), in order to split profits into S corporation dividend distributions and salary compensation, is on the order of thousands (or perhaps a few tens of thousands) of dollars in FICA taxes.
+The opportunity is especially appealing for high-income partnerships (or LLCs currently taxed as a partnership), that have multiple owners and employees, with substantial profits where there is a reasonably clear delineation between reasonable compensation for the owner/employee jobs, and their profit dividend distributions.

 Nonetheless, it’s also worth noting that there are several potential downsides to consider as well.

 First and foremost is the cost of making the change itself.
 There will be filing fees for the new entity itself, but more substantively accounting and legal fees to create the new entity, complete all the requirements to actually form a bona fide corporation (creating and filing Articles of Incorporation, creating a formal leadership team that holds shareholder and director meetings with recorded minutes, etc.), and the time the owners must take to complete the process.
 Which means it’s probably not a great strategy to engage in for only a single year’s worth of tax savings; at a minimum, the switch should only be done if it’s anticipated to be sustainable and valuable for multiple years, which means the business itself should be longer term and sustainably profitable.
-In addition, it’s worth noting there may be some additional ongoing costs to support the S corporation as well, from a separate business tax return (at least if the business was formerly a sole proprietorship), to setting up a payroll system (which may not have already been in place for a solo practitioner style business), and some states assess an additional tax on S corporations as well (e.g., California at 1.5%).
+In addition, it’s worth noting there may be some additional ongoing costs to support the S corporation as well, from a separate business tax return (at least if the business was formerly a sole proprietorship), to setting up or expanding the payroll system and paying unemployment taxes (which may not have already been in place for a solo practitioner style business, or a partnership/LLC where the owners weren’t on the payroll system), and some states assess an additional tax on S corporations as well (e.g., California at 1.5%).

 The sustainability of the FICA tax savings is also an issue because there’s a non-trivial risk that Congress itself will close this “loophole”.
 In fact, there have been several proposals in Congress in recent years that would treat S corporation dividends as self-employment income (rendering it fully subject to FICA taxes, such as partnership and LLC pass-through income is).
 And last year President Obama’s budget proposals included a suggested rule that would subject S corporation dividends to the 3.8% Medicare surtax on net investment income – which means high-income S corporation owners would either find their dividend distributions taxed at 2.9% Medicare plus 0.9% Medicare surtax = 3.8% as earned income, or be subject to the same 3.8% Medicare surtax as unearned investment income, ensuring the government gets its share either way.
 While the prior legislative proposals have not gained momentum yet, and obviously with a change in President, Obama’s budget proposal will not likely gain traction in its original form, the idea that avoiding self-employment taxes on S corporation dividends is a “loophole” means there’s ongoing risk that the rules could be altered, potentially quite suddenly.